dwessendorf/danielwessendorf.com/content/_index.md

   >}}

   {{< card
-    title="Baking a Confluent Self-Service Developer Platform with Backstage and Terraform" subtitle="In this blog post you will learn how to create a Self Service Portal for Confluent Clusters using Backstage and Terraform" link="/blog/2025-03-16-confluent-self-service-with-backstage-part-1"
+    title="Building a Confluent Self-Service Developer Platform with Backstage and Terraform" subtitle="In this blog post you will learn how to create a Self Service Portal for Confluent Clusters using Backstage and Terraform" link="/blog/2025-03-16-confluent-self-service-with-backstage-part-1"
     image="/images/blog/backstage.jpg"